igniterealtime/Smack/documentation/developer/integrationtest.md

 ### `SmackIntegrationTestFramework`

 Contains `public static void main` method, i.e. the entry point for the framework.
-Here the available integration tests are discovered by means of reflections, the configured is read and a `IntegrationTestEnvironment` instance created, include the XMPPConnections.
+Here the available integration tests are discovered by means of reflection, the configuration is read and a `IntegrationTestEnvironment` instance created, which includes the XMPPConnections.

 ### `AbstractSmackIntegrationTest`